radiokit/depot-docs/docs/source/installation.rst

 Patchbay
 -------------

-Patchbay is the place where you can connect and manage all your devices that have Electron client installed on them.
+Patchbay is the place where you can connect and manage all your devices that have Depot client installed on them.
 To access it follow the next steps:

 * 1. Open the RadioKit console.
-* 2. Click on the **Electron** box.
+* 2. Click on the **Depot** box.
 * 3. Then click on the **Patchbay** tab.

 Here you can se the list of all your accounts.
 If you have mulitple accounts, select the one you want to connect your device with.
 If you have only one account, the system will redirect you to the Patchbay of your account on its own.

 If you are entering the Patchbay for the first time you will only see white empty board.
-All your devices with Electron client will be shown here after you add them to the Patchbay.
-Note that in order for devices with Electron client to be able to communicate with each other you have to add each one of them into the Patchbay.
-A single device with Electron client (example: Androind phone) can not communicate with the system if the system (example: your streaming computer) does not have the Electron installed on it as well.
+All your devices with Depot client will be shown here after you add them to the Patchbay.
+Note that in order for devices with Depot client to be able to communicate with each other you have to add each one of them into the Patchbay.
+A single device with Depot client (example: Androind phone) can not communicate with the system if the system (example: your streaming computer) does not have the Depot installed on it as well.

 Add a new device in Patchbay
 ---------------------------------